Conference Papers

 Abstract:

 The commercial and residential sector demands high cooling requirement, which is mostly achieved by using conventional cooling systems like split ACs, chillers or VRF.
 These systems currently produce 100 MT of CO2 per annum and hence contribute significantly to carbon emissions.
-To mitigate such environmental impacts,

 Keyword: Indirect-direct evaporative cooling system, IDEC effectiveness, low energy cooling (LEC), energy consumption, thermal comfort

-Presented at: Comfort At The Extremes (CATE) 2019, Heriot Watt University, Dubai
+Presented at: Comfort At The Extremes (CATE) 2019, 10-11 April 2019, Dubai, UAE +

-Yash Shukla, Rajan Rawal, Nidhi Agarwal, Kaushik Biswas, Devendra Jain, Deepraj Samrah
+Authors: Yash Shukla, Rajan Rawal, Nidhi Agarwal, Kaushik Biswas, Devendra Jain, Deepraj Samrah

 Abstract:

 Phase change materials (PCMs) are known for storing thermal energy by the virtue of their inherent latent enthalpies.
-Careful introduction of PCMs as thermal mass along with external insulation is likely to
+Careful introduction of PCMs as thermal mass along with external insulation is likely to increase thermal comfort hours in naturally ventilated buildings and reduce cooling energy consumption in air conditioned buildings.

 Keyword: Phase Change Building Materials; High Performance Building; Buildings; Thermal Comfort;

-Presented at: 12th REHVA World Congress
+Presented at: CLIMA 2016: 12th REHVA World Congress, 22-25 May 2016, Aalborg, Denmark +

 Abstract:

 The study aims at quantifying the savings in lighting energy consumption for office buildings in India due to the permanent advancement of Indian standard time from +0530 to +0600 GMT.
 The study initiates by walk through energy audit to evaluate lighting load and occupancy details for Ahmedabad and Kolkata.
-This data is used to
+This data is used to develop reference models for simulations and determine lighting energy consumption.

 Keyword:

-Presented at: Building Simulation 2011: 12th IBPSA Conference, Sydney, Australia
+Presented at: Building Simulation 2011: 12th Conference of IBPSA, 14-16 November 2011, Sydney, Australia +

 Abstract: